Fullmeals.

 Step 14: Steam Idlis

 Pour a ladleful of batter into each greased idli mold.
 Place the idli plates into the steamer.
-Cover and steam for on medium-high heat, or until a toothpick inserted into an idli comes out clean.
+Cover and for on medium-high heat, or until a toothpick inserted into an idli comes out clean.

 Step 15: Serve Idli and Sambar